alberthydev/n-ide.nvim/README.md

 ### Install Neovim

-This was built to be used on an Arch-based distro.
+This was built to be used on an Arch-based distro or WSL.
 I have no intention of porting it to other operating systems.
 If you are using a different environment, I highly recommend checking out the kickstart.nvim repository, they support Windows, macOS, and other Linux distributions.
 (It will probably work on any popular modern distro as long as you meet the requirements listed below.)

 ### Install External Dependencies